ACT254/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Welcome
+I will be explaining the main aim of ech bach file in this shell basics folder.

+## 0-current_working_directory
-The first script in this project will pritn the name of the crrent working directory
+Printing the current working directory